Dhyoga/plane.so-vscode/README.md

 2. Visual Studio Code >= v1.95.0

 ## How to Run
-1. Open Run and Debug
+1. Open Run and Debug or press Fn + F5
-2. Select Start Debugging or press F5
+2. Select Start Debugging or press Fn + F5
 3. Thank You

 ## For more information